Handled the ball: Occasions in international cricket

-The first occasion of a batsman being given out handled the ball in international cricket occurred during a Test match between South Africa and England in Cape Town in 1957.
+The first occasion of a batter being given out handled the ball in international cricket occurred during a Test match between South Africa and England in Cape Town in 1957.
 In the second innings of the match, the South African Russell Endean padded away a delivery from Jim Laker.
 The ball looped off his pads into the air, and was falling towards his stumps until Endean instinctively knocked it away with his free hand.
-He later suggested that he had "thought of heading it away, but that seemed too theatrical."
+He later suggested that he had "thought of heading it away, but that seemed too theatrical".
 The second instance came 22 years later during a bad-tempered series between Australia and Pakistan that also involved another rare dismissal method: Mankading.
 Andrew Hilditch was the victim in this match; he picked up the ball and returned it to the bowler after a wayward throw from a fielder.
 The bowler, Sarfraz Nawaz, appealed for the wicket and Hilditch was given out.
 Another Pakistan player, Asif Iqbal, distanced himself from the incident, commenting that he felt "there was no need for us to stoop so low as to appeal against Hilditch".
-Hilditch's dismissal marked the only time that a non-striking batsman has been given out for handling the ball.
+Hilditch's dismissal marked the only time that a non-striking batter has been given out for handling the ball.
 The next case also occurred in another match between Australia and Pakistan.
 Mohsin Khan defended a delivery from Geoff Lawson, which then landed behind him.
 Mohsin pushed the ball away from the stumps with his hand, resulting in the wicket.

 Desmond Haynes was the fourth man to be dismissed for handling the ball in Test cricket, just over a year after Mohsin.
 Facing India in late 1983, Haynes had been struck on the bat and pad by the ball, which then headed towards the stumps.
-The West Indian batsman redirected the ball away from the stumps with his free hand.
+The West Indian batter redirected the ball away from the stumps with his free hand.
 Upon being given out, Haynes—who was ignorant of the law regarding handling the ball—argued with the umpire about the dismissal.
 After asking the bowler, Kapil Dev, if he wanted to withdraw his appeal, the umpire sent Haynes back to the pavilion.
-The first instance in One Day Internationals was in 1986, when the Indian batsman Mohinder Amarnath knocked away a turning delivery from Australia's Greg Matthews that was heading for the stumps.
+The first instance in One Day Internationals was in 1986, when the Indian batter Mohinder Amarnath knocked away a turning delivery from Australia's Greg Matthews that was heading for the stumps.
 In 1993, Graham Gooch became the only player to be dismissed for handling the ball after scoring a century.
 Playing defensively to try and draw the Test match against Australia, Gooch blocked a short ball from Merv Hughes.
 The ball flicked off his bat and fell towards his stumps, prompting Gooch to instinctively punch the ball away: Australia won the match by 179 runs.